Guidelines for entering the IBC2014 Innovation Awards

 5 Projects can involve one technology partner or bring together a large number of partners.
 The project can be led by a supplier or by an in-house team.
 There is space on the entry form for you to list the technology partners.

-6 There are three categories: for the most innovative project in Content Creation, Content Management and Content Technology.
+6 There are three categories: for the most innovative project in Content Creation, Content Management and Content Delivery.
 You will nominate which category you think your project best fits on the entry form, although the judges reserve the right to move it to another category.

 7 The Judges’ Prize is entirely in the gift of the judging panel.
 It may go to one of the category winners, or it may be awarded to another significant effort during the year.